 As you are probably aware, Microsoft has acquired GitHub.
 There can only be one reason for this acquisition: to get the open source community’s support for the Microsoft app store and its software repository.
 This will help them compete with other software vendors like Google Play Store, Apple’s App Store, etc.

 The main point of community support for Debian vs. Ubuntu is that both distros have active community support, but Debian’s large group of volunteers gives it an edge.
 In addition, the Debian community has a stronger focus on technology and technical topics, while Ubuntu’s is more geared towards those new to the world of computers.

 If you need assistance with a business or enterprise requirement, Canonical is there to help you – for a price.
 However, with Debian, you have to rely entirely on volunteers from the community support.

 11. Debian Server vs. Ubuntu Server

-Using a Linux distro on the server depends on individual requirements.
-But in the case of Debian vs. Ubuntu as server usages, I recommend you to use Debian if you wish to use it in the enterprise environment as Debian is more secure and stable.
-On the other hand, if you want all the latest software and use the server for personal purposes, use Ubuntu.
+Depending on what you need, using a Linux distro for your server can be advantageous.
+However, when it comes to Debian vs Ubuntu as servers, I would recommend Debian if you want to use it in an enterprise setting.
+This is because debian is known to be more secure and stable.
+On the other hand, If you’re looking for all of the latest software but only plan on using the server for personal purposes, go with Ubuntu.

 12. Drivers and Firmware